PageNow/chat-api/README.md

 * Assume message happens more frequently than listing chats - join latest message rather than using transaction for every message
 * Subscribe to messages only - because you don't need to check if it is an empty conversation => assume direct message for now (a lot easier if we don't think about group chat)
 * Testing on AWS console is easier
+* SQL is better because all the messages have the same format

 ## References